eginer/quantum_package/INSTALL.rst

 - |Ninja| : a parallel build system

-When all the dependencies have been installed, go into the config directory, and copy the configuration file that corresponds to your architecture.
+When all the dependencies have been installed, go into the :file:`config` directory, and copy the configuration file that corresponds to your architecture.
 Modify it if needed, and run :command:`configure` with :option:`configure -c`.

 .. code:: bash